• Technology

 The next phase involves the development of the Connected Mom Hub in partnership with community organisations, creating a dedicated space where mothers can access wellbeing programmes, parenting support, peer connection, and mental health signposting throughout the year.

-A Founder Working Across Research, Healthcare, and Innovation
+A Founder Working across Research, Healthcare, and Innovation

 Ishola’s approach is shaped by an unusual combination of experiences spanning healthcare, research, entrepreneurship, and digital innovation.

+She holds a BSc in Biomedical Sciences and an MSc in International Business and Human Resource Management.
 She has completed advanced perinatal mental health training through Postpartum Support International and professional training in mobile application development.

 Alongside leading MIKEDCAREs, she works within the NHS Specialist Perinatal Community Mental Health Service as a Perinatal Engagement Worker and serves as a Research Assistant with Aston University’s Pharmacoepidemiology Research Team, contributing to maternal and child health research.